Creating a Hazard Mitigation Plan

 Plan Review Process

 Plans are first reviewed by Vermont Emergency Management to ensure all State requirements are met.
 The plan is then reviewed by FEMA.
 The FEMA review typically takes about 45 days.
 Once the plan meets FEMA standards, the plan earns conditional approval.
 The plan is then adopted by the Select Board.
 Once adoption occurs, the signed adoption page is sent to FEMA so that the plan may earn final approval.
-The plan is good for 5 years after the date of final approval.
+The plan is valid for 5 years after the date of final approval.